Salve

 García's own religious convictions remain a mystery.
 His

-from the Faith, but retained sentimental memories of a childlike Marian
+from the Faith1, but retained sentimental memories of a

 Seville's famous Holy Week processions) throughout his life.

-is a charming compact work that still awaits its world premiere:
+is a charming compact work that recently received its world

 Download the vocal score of García's Salve Regina: